 Teach me your way, O LORD, that I may walk in your truth; unite my heart to fear your name. —Psalm 86:11

 Why do we memorize the Word of God?
-To be able to honor Him (Psalm 19:11).
+We memorize to be able to honor Him (Psalm 19:11).
 Nevertheless, many times memorization is a fruitless discipline because we equate memorization with learning.
 We can fill our minds with Bible, but unless God does something with the Word, it will not help us accomplish anything.
-In fact, in 2010, the Pew Research Center published the results of its survey affirming that an average atheist knows more of the Bible than one who professes to be a Christian.
+In fact, in 2010, the Pew Research Center published survey results showing that atheists knows more of the Bible than some who professes to be Christian.

 There is something in our passage that could be the key to significant progress in your walk with God.
 When God puts life in a heart, He also makes it so that its complete satisfaction will only be achieved in Christ, and its greater joy will be in obeying Him.
 Jesus was kind to His disciples even when they failed Him by falling asleep; “the spirit is willing” (Matthew 26:41).

 The psalmist, for his part, desires to be faithful to God, but he knows that his best efforts will never result in piety.
 Unless God illuminates his understanding and brings to life the Word in his heart, he will not be able to please God.
 “Teach me” is the cry of a begging heart that wishes to do the will of God.
 He reinforces this with his second plea: “unite my heart to fear your name.”
 The meaning of the psalmist here is that he wants God to grant him piety of heart to be able to honor Him.
 “A man untaught of the Holy Ghost may long to know a moral, he can never desire to know a spiritual Being” (John Hyatt).